MZ195/JS-Blockchain/README.md

 ## HOW TO RUN
 You can create multiple nodes by running networkNode.js on maultiple ports using a single machine.

-Make sure you're in the /dev folder and run this
+Make sure you're in the /dev folder and run this using Powershell
 ```Powershell
 For ($i=1; $i -le 5; $i++) {
     invoke-expression "cmd /c start powershell -Command { nodemon.cmd --watch dev -e js networkNode.js 909$($i) http://localhost:909$($i)}"